Trump shuts down 2 jobs councils amid wave of CEO departures

 The statement said he joined the council to advocate policies that align with the company’s values and encourage job growth but, “After careful consideration, I believe the initiative is no longer an effective vehicle for 3M to advance these goals.”

-Six others have resigned from the council since Saturday.
-Thulin and Morrison were the first to bolt since Trump held his defiant press conference Tuesday at Trump Tower defending his original statements on Charlottesville and attacking the “alt-left” for their alleged role in the clashes.
+Six others had resigned from the council since Saturday.
+Thulin and Morrison, though, were the first to bolt since Trump held his defiant press conference Tuesday defending his original statements on Charlottesville and attacking the “alt-left” for their alleged role in the clashes.

 The president said “both sides” share blame, while still condemning neo-Nazis and white supremacists.
 The comments revived criticism of his original response on Saturday, when Trump blamed "many sides" for the violence, after a car rammed into a crowd of counter-protesters at a white supremacist rally in Charlottesville, Va., killing one.